RobustInsight/ConstScene/README.md

 ## License
-This dataset and code are released under the [MIT License](LICENSE).
+This dataset and code are released under the [MIT License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

-## Citation
-If you use this dataset or code in your research, please cite our paper.
-For citation details, refer to [CITATION.md](CITATION.md).

 ## Contact
 For questions or inquiries, please contact: